 - At the start of an assignment, the ministry's Agreement Administrator assigns weights in a performance appraisal form depending on the nature and complexity of work awarded and as described in Section 4.2 of this document and provides those to the Service Provider.
 The performance appraisal form and the associated weights for all areas are discussed with the Service Provider at the start of an assignment. - For any scope or schedule changes during the assignment, the weights for various sub-sections of Specialties may be revised and discussed with the Service Provider. - During an assignment, the ministry's Agreement Administrator, with the assistance of the ministry's project team, monitors the timeliness and quality of the services and deliverables provided by the Service Provider and provides the feedback on performance through correspondence, progress review meetings and other means. - Documentation of the feedback provided to the Service Provider and any related correspondence is filed for future reference. - An appraisal is to cover a Service Provider's performance from the start of the project to the date of issue of the appraisal.
 This applies to all appraisal types including Monthly, Annual, Interim, and Final, based on the monitoring of the performance of a Service Provider in delivering the products and services agreed.
 It is recognized that all functions within an assignment do not start and finish at the same time.
-Consequently, a Monthly, n Interim or Annual appraisal must be reflective of this fact. - For Engineering Retainer Assignments, the Service Provider is issued Final Appraisal that is reflective of all Work Items awarded. - A completed appraisal is forwarded electronically through RAQS or Contract Management System (CMS) to the Service Provider for approval. - The past Performance Appraisals and ratings are tracked in the Performance Management Appraisal Module of the Registry, Appraisal and Qualification System (RAQS).
+Consequently, a Monthly, Interim or Annual appraisal must be reflective of this fact. - A completed appraisal is forwarded electronically through RAQS or Contract Management System (CMS) to the Service Provider for approval. - The past Performance Appraisals and ratings are tracked in the Performance Management Module of the RAQS.